GeopJr/Calligraphy/CODE_OF_CONDUCT.md

-# GNOME Code of Conduct
+# Code of Conduct

 Thank you for being a part of the GNOME project.
 We value your participation and want everyone to have an enjoyable and fulfilling experience.
 Accordingly, all participants are expected to follow this Code of Conduct, and to show respect, understanding, and consideration to one another.
 Thank you for helping make this a welcoming, friendly community for everyone.

 ## Scope

-This Code of Conduct applies to all online GNOME community spaces, including, but not limited to:
+This Code of Conduct applies to all GNOME community spaces, including, but not limited to:

  * Issue tracking systems - bugzilla.gnome.org
  * Documentation and tutorials - developer.gnome.org